-Psychiatric Medicine is a 70-hour long course given in the second semester of first year.
+Psychiatric Medicine is a 60-hour long course given in the second semester of first year.
 It consists of lectures followed by small group discussion (14 students per group).
-Students spend one third of the course time in lecture and two thirds in group.
+Students spend one third of the course time in lecture and two thirds in groups.
 Lectures and group discussions focus on the psychiatric interview, the mental status examination, and major psychiatric disorders including schizophrenia and the mood and anxiety disorders.
 The clinical aspects of these disorders are illustrated with videotaped patient interviews and case material in lectures, and with live patient interviews in the group sessions.
 Relevant neurobiological material is considered with an emphasis on its application to phenomenology, etiology, and disease course.
 Treatment modalities are covered as well.
 Group preceptors are members of the faculty and senior residents.
 In addition to patient interviews, group sessions are also devoted to a meeting with a volunteer from the National Alliance of the Mentally Ill (NAMI) to better understand the experience of psychiatric illness from the family’s perspective and a field trip to Creedmoor Psychiatric Center’s “Living Museum,” a patient art studio/display space.

 The College of Physicians and Surgeons has an active Psychiatry Student Interest Group, which sponsors several events during the academic year.
 Dr. Cutler is the Faculty Adviser.
 Every spring the Department of Psychiatry hosts a Welcome Reception for first year medical students during Psychiatric Medicine, providing students with the opportunity to mingle with senior faculty as well as residents.
-Columbia students are active participants in psychiatry student interest groups on the national level with representatives to the American Psychiatric Association’s PsychSIGN (Psychiatry Student Interest Group Network) attending PsychSIGN activities at the APA’s Annual Meeting as well as specific Region 2 Conferences.
+Columbia students are active participants in psychiatry student interest groups on the national level with representatives to the American Psychiatric Association’s PsychSIGN (Psychiatry Student Interest Group Network), attending PsychSIGN activities at the APA’s Annual Meeting as well as specific Region 2 Conferences.